KNOWN, SUPPORTED, INSPIRED

-We encourage you to register for a Talk and Tour with our Principal, Mr Peter Riordan.
+We encourage you to register for a Virtual Talk and Tour with our Principal, Mr Peter Riordan.

-Due to the prevalence of the Coronavirus, Simonds Catholic College has postponed all group school tours until further notice.
+Due to the prevalence of COVID-19, Simonds Catholic College has cancelled all on-site School Tours until further notice.

 To register for a tour, please contact our Registrar, Maria De Fazio on 9321 9207 or email firstname.lastname@example.org for any other enquiries.
 Alternatively, click on the link below to book via our website.